majid701/EscPosEncoder/README.md

 The first parameter is the image itself.
 When running in the browser it can be any element that can be drawn onto a canvas, like an img, svg, canvas and video elements.
 When on Node it can be a Canvas provided by the `canvas` package.

-The second parameter is the width of the image on the paper receipt in pixels.
+The second parameter is the coordinate x of the image on the paper receipt in pixels.
 It must be a multiple of 8.

-The third parameter is the height of the image on the paper receipt in pixels.
+The third parameter is the coordinate y of the image on the paper receipt in pixels.
 It must be a multiple of 8.

+The fourth parameter is the width of the image on the paper receipt in pixels.
+It must be a multiple of 8.

+The fifth parameter is the height of the image on the paper receipt in pixels.
+It must be a multiple of 8.

 The fourth parameter is the dithering algorithm that is used to turn colour and grayscale images into black and white.
 The follow algorithms are supported: threshold, bayer, floydsteinberg, atkinson.
 If not supplied, it will default to a simple threshold.

 The fifth paramter is the threshold that will be used by the threshold and bayer dithering algorithm.
 It is ignored by the other algorithms.
 It is set to a default of 128.

+The sixth parameter is to draw the inverse image.
+It is set to a default of false.

     let img = new Image();
     img.src = 'https://...';

     img.onload = function() {
         let result = encoder
-            .image(img, 300, 300, 'atkinson')
+            .image(img, 0, 0, 300, 300, 'atkinson')
             .encode()
     }